frozenarc/ze-framework/README.md

 ## Features

 * XML file based configuration
-* Unlimited depth of model composition can be habdle from view.
+* Unlimited depth of model composition can be handle from view.
 * Simple syntax
 * Separation of view loader and action handler
 * Good set of custon tags to create usefull component